torpago/mqt-client/docs/UnloadRequestModel.md

 ### NewUnloadRequestModel

-`func NewUnloadRequestModel(amount float32, originalOrderToken string, ) *UnloadRequestModel`
+`func NewUnloadRequestModel(amount decimal.Decimal, originalOrderToken string, ) *UnloadRequestModel`

 NewUnloadRequestModel instantiates a new UnloadRequestModel object This constructor will assign default values to properties that have it defined,